spatie/laravel-schedule-monitor/README.md

 composer require ohdearapp/ohdear-php-sdk
 ```

-Next you, need to make sure the `api_token` and `site_id` keys of the `schedule-monitor` are filled with an API token, and an Oh Dear site id.
+Next you, need to make sure the `api_token` and `monitor_id` keys of the `schedule-monitor` are filled with an API token, and an Oh Dear monitor id.
 To verify that these values hold correct values you can run this command.

 ```bash
 php artisan schedule-monitor:verify